Neoteroi/BlackSheep-Docs/docs/testing.md

 | **options** | Simulates an HTTP OPTIONS request. |
 | **trace**   | Simulates an HTTP TRACE request.   |

-> 🚀 The `TestClient` is new in version 1.0.7
+!!! info

-> 💡 Note: By default a `TestClient` simulates web requests creating `ASGI` scopes,
-> however it can be configured with a custom implementation of
-> `AbstractTestSimulator` to generate real HTTP requests against a real HTTP
+    By default a `TestClient` simulates web requests creating `ASGI` scopes, however it can be configured with a custom implementation of `AbstractTestSimulator` to generate real HTTP requests against a real HTTP server.
-> server.
 For simplicity, this is not documented here.

 ## Tutorial